skyfielders/python-skyfield/skyfield/documentation/files.rst

 First, Skyfield will need up-to-date tables about time — files providing recently measured values for ∆T, future predictions of ∆T, and a table of recent leap seconds.
-See :doc:`time` for an introduction to these concepts.
+See :ref:`downloading-timescale-files` to learn more about these files.

 Second, Skyfield will need data about the objects that you want to observe: